This is another walking through wall illusion revealed for the first time in this blog.

 The illusionist stacks up a row of cinder or concrete blocks through two vertical metal bars in the prop.

-The prop is closed and then the illusionist seemingly manages to walk through the wall of cinder or concrete blocks.
+The prop is closed and then the illusionist seemingly manages to walk through the wall of cinder blocks.

-Then the prop or apparatus is opened to show the pile of concrete blocks still stays as it is.
+Then the prop or apparatus is opened to show the pile of cinder blocks still stays as it is.

 Sean Paul uses his shadow to show his penetration effect.